 negative wells assigned.

-The curve did not fit using the chosen curve fit settings.
+The curve did not fit using the selected curve fit settings.

 No well assignment was provided by the user for the well.

-Select and right-click (Figure 17) on data points within the Chart
+Select and right-click (Figure 22) data points within the Chart

-Q-View can automatically identify and mask outliers in calibrator curve data.
+Q-View Software can automatically identify and mask outliers in calibrator curve data.
 To enable this feature,

 open Settings > Preferences